River Cruises in Germany- A Stress-Free Way to Experience Germany

 Blue Danube Waltzes through Empires

-The beautiful Danube flows from Germany through Austria and into Hungary, tracing borders of former empires.
-The economic importance of the river is evident as it flows through the capitol cities of Austria (Vienna), Hungary (Budapest), and Slovakia (Belgrade).
-After rolling along Serbia, Romania and Bulgaria, the Danube ends in the Black Sea.
+The beautiful Danube flows from Germany through Austria and into Hungary, tracing the borders of former empires.
+The economic importance of the river is evident as it flows through the capital cities of Austria (Vienna), Hungary (Budapest), and Slovakia (Belgrade).
+After rolling along Serbia, Romania, and Bulgaria, the Danube ends in the Black Sea.

 Many cruises begin or end in Budapest, where you have a chance to tour the cities of Buda and Pest, on each side of the River.
-In Vienna you can visit the Schoenbrunn Palace, tour St Stephen’s Cathedral, and have a slice of Sacher Torte.
+In Vienna, you can visit the Schoenbrunn Palace, tour St Stephen’s Cathedral, and have a slice of Sacher Torte.
 Other stops include Passau, Melk and its Benedictine Abbey, and Regensburg, a German Medieval city trapped in time.
 You can sail further down the Danube toward the Black Sea.
-The best way to visit this amazing area is by cruise ship.
+The best way to visit this beautiful and historic area is by cruise ship.

 Elbe River Cruise